High School Faculty

 Luke Gilliam

-Grade 9 Global Studies; AP Microeconomics; AP Macroeconomics; English (Writing); and, Sociology
+Grade 9 Global Studies; Sociology; AP Microeconomics; and, AP Macroeconomics

 Luke Gilliam

-Grade 9 Global Studies; AP Microeconomics; AP Macroeconomics; English (Writing); and, Sociology
+Grade 9 Global Studies; Sociology; AP Microeconomics; and, AP Macroeconomics

 Luke has a bachelor's degree in Biology and International Studies from Presbyterian College and a graduate certificate in Secondary Social Studies Education.
 He has also coordinated an undergraduate certificate program at the University of Kansas.